dereknovak/Personal-Resources/definitions.md

 ### Variables as Pointers

-  This example demonstrates how Ruby employs its **variables as pointers** to an address space in memory, rather than containing object values within themselves.
+  This example illustrates how Ruby employs its **variables as pointers** to an address space in memory, rather than containing object values within themselves.

   Example
   ```Ruby